Italian immigrants put their stamp on New England as indelibly as any Puritan. New England, in fact, is the most Italian

 Nearly one in five Rhode Islanders – 18.9 percent – claim Italian ancestry.
 That makes the Ocean State the most Italian in the country.
 In 1950, John Pastore became the first Italian American elected to the U.S. Senate.
 Donald Carcieri, Edward DiPrete and Gina Raimondo since won election as governor.
-Buddy Cianci for years served as the colorful mayor of Providence.
+Raimondo now serves as secretary of the U.S. Department of Commerce

 Johnston, R.I., the most Italian municipality in the United States, has 46.7 percent of its population claiming Italian ancestry.

 Companies like the Silver Spring Bleaching and Dyeing attracted Italian immigrants to Providence’s North End in the 19th century.
 Today, 36.7 percent of North Providence residents say they had Italian ancestors.

 Famous Italian Americans from Rhode Island include comedienne Ruth Buzzi and novelist Peter Pezzelli.
 Rhode Island also produced Italian-American athletes — hockey players Jack and Dave Capuano and Olympic skater Marissa Castelli.

 Today, Connecticut ranks as the second most Italian state in America after Rhode Island.
 A full 18.7 percent of the population claims Italian ancestry.

 Stamford sent Andy Robustelli to the Football Hall of Fame and Bobby Valentine to the helm of the Boston Red Sox.
 Joe Castiglione of Hamden announces Red Sox games on the radio.
 And Rosa Ponselle of Meriden performed with the Metropolitan Opera during the 1920s and 1930s.

 In Revere, 35.7 percent of residents claim Italian ancestry, making it the most Italian city in Massachusetts.
 Massachusetts itself ranks as the fourth most Italian state in the country behind New Jersey.
 That’s because close to 14 percent of Massachusetts residents have Italian ancestry, with a half-million living in metropolitan Boston.

-Yes, New Hampshire is the seventh most Italian state in the country.
+Yes, New Hampshire ranks as the seventh most Italian state in the country.
 Nearly 11 percent of its residents say they have Italian ancestors.
 Salem, along the southern tier, has the densest population of Italian-Americans in New Hampshire at 15.7 percent.